I'm a Celebrity...Get Me Out of Here! (British TV series) series 1

-The first series of I'm a Celebrity...Get Me Out of Here! was broadcast on ITV from 25 August to 8 September 2002.
+The first series of I'm a Celebrity...Get Me Out of Here! was broadcast on ITV from 25 August 2002.
 Ant & Dec presented the main show on ITV, whilst Louise Loughman hosted the spin-off show I'm a Celebrity...Get Me Out of Here!
 NOW! on ITV2.
-The winner of this series was radio DJ Tony Blackburn.
+The winner of this series was radio DJ Tony Blackburn with 55% of the final vote; it raised a total of £618,799 for the nominated charities, with Blackburn amassing £184,000 for the National Autistic Society.

+In July 2002, London Weekend Television confirmed that a celebrity Survivor-style series was in the final stages of development and was provisionally titled Get Me Out of Here: I'm a Celebrity.

 Celebrities

 The show began with eight celebrity contestants.
 They were: